troglobit/smcroute/test/README.md

 stack of Linux, having two interfaces in the same IP network (a1 and vlan1) does not work, so a1 (and a2) need to be in separate network namespaces.
-However, since the tests run in an `unshare` we cannot create seprate netns' for the end devices (a1 and a2).
+However, since the tests run in an `unshare` we cannot create separate netns' for the end devices (a1 and a2).
 Instead we use nemesis.
 The socat tool could also be used, but injecting directly on a1 requires composing the packet from the Ethernet header and up, and nemesis is so much better at that.